tidepool-org/uploader/docs/BootstrappingToUTC.md

 - the set of changes to the date & time settings on the device

-The timezone and most recent timestamp, in combination (because timezones and timezone offsets from UTC do not map 1:1 due to Daylight Savings Time, see Timezone Basics below), allow us to determine the offset from UTC (in minutes) of the most recent data on the device.
+In combination (because timezones and timezone offsets from UTC do not map 1:1 due to Daylight Savings Time, see Timezone Basics below), the timezone and most recent timestamp allow us to determine the offset from UTC (in minutes) of the most recent data on the device.
 We then follow the set of date & time settings changes on the device backwards from the most recent data to the earliest data on the device, adjusting the offset used to convert device local time into UTC according to the settings changes.
 This method produces a more accurate conversion to UTC than applying a timezone across-the-board because it properly accounts for travel across timezones, as well as doing a better job of representing the changes to and from Daylight Savings Time since this "bootstrapping" to UTC [henceforth: BtUTC] does not assume that a device user changes the device time at precisely the moment of change to or from Daylight Savings Time.

 In its second version, BtUTC now keeps track of *two* offsets from UTC - a `timezoneOffset` (see Timezone Basics below) and a `conversionOffset`.
-While all date and time settings changes in a device's history factor into updates to the stored `conversionOffset`, only those changes that appear to be DST or travel-across-timezones related changes get factored into the stored `timezoneOffset`.
+Some date & time settings changes in a device's history factor into updates to the stored `conversionOffset`, while others affect the stored `timezoneOffset`.
 This is to preserve the semantics of the `timezoneOffset` field to match as closely as possible to the concept of what timezone offsets actually *are*.
 The original version of BtUTC only stored a `timezoneOffset` because it was primarily concerned with solving only the two most common use cases for device time changes on diabetes devices:

 1. changes resulting from the shift to or from Daylight Savings Time, in timezones where DST applies
 1. changes resulting from travel across timezones

 These changes are interpreted appropriately as changes to the stored `timezoneOffset` on each datum.
-In the new version of BtUTC, they also factor into changes to the stored `conversionOffset`.

 The `conversionOffset` was introduced because it became clear through the course of testing that there is a third collection of use cases that it is equally vital for BtUTC to cover - namely, changes resulting from incorrect set up of a device, including the device being set (from the first use of the device or only for a short period at some point in the history of the device's usage) to the wrong datetime entirely, including: